ripsawridge/site/site/contents/_posts/2021-6-13-internal-message.md

 I wanna say something about the image I chose for the post.
 It reminds me of the content of the post.
-From the point of view of this rather "stark" personality, you (or "me," basically, the typical waking consciousness of a western man), is the builder of all those lit-up streets in the valley.
+From the point of view of this rather "stark" personality, you (or "me," basically, the typical waking consciousness of a western man), are the builder of all those lit-up streets in the valley.
 He can't really communicate with that personality except in odd moments.
 I thought the lightning was a good metaphor for that.
 Because what do we do with lightning?
 We might admire it or